 Although plants are resistant to cool temperatures, like most other beans, they require warm soils for the best rates of germination.

 Plants are strong and upright with beans held off the ground, making picking easy.

 ‘Jade’ is resistant to bean mosaic virus, curly top virus, bacterial brown spot, and rust.

 You can find ‘Jade’ seeds for purchase in package sizes ranging from 30 grams to 50 pounds at True Leaf Market.

 If ‘Jade’ sounds great but you just can’t wait 57 days, how about an earlier maturing variety for your crop of long-podded snap beans?

 ‘Kentucky Wonder 125’ is an open-pollinated heirloom that will give you an early and prolific harvest in just 48-50 days.

-Pods are 7-8 inches long, flat, and are a medium green color with white seeds.
-These long snaps are tasty and have a meaty texture.
+Pods are 7-8 inches long and flat, with a medium green color and white seeds.
+These long snaps are tasty and they have a meaty texture.

 You can find ‘Kentucky Wonder 125’ seeds for purchase in package sizes ranging from 1 ounce to 10 pounds at Eden Brothers.

 ‘Top Crop’ is an early, low maintenance heirloom that won the All-America Selections Gold Medal in the edible category in 1950.